This is the second out of three entries of the tax declaration guide on tax deductions. We’ll cover:

 - Flat rate 20% of the income: no questions asked.
 According to the guidelines, the maximum possible deduction if you go for a flat rate is CHF 2,400.
 There seems to be a minimum of CHF 800 as well.
 I’m not sure if this is enforced.
 If it is, you’d need a minimum income of CHF 4,000 for the flat rate to work

 - Actual costs: the manual option.
 Go for it if you think that your part-time job expenses are above 20% of the income.
 You’ll have to list all your expenses.
 Make sure you have the receipts ready if you go down this road.
-You’ll have to enclose them to the final tax filing
+You’ll have to upload them

 Interest on debt